TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-11-13-7-tips-you-should-know-before-going-to-university.md

 Fortunately, I got this idea already in high-school.
 Where I risked the most? **I started to say more money for my work than peers**.
 I risked unemployment and I was terribly scared that I would be rejected.
 If I had a monthly cost that I'd have pay (like now), I wouldn't dare.

 As a result, I learned that **the price is only contract**.
 It's not about skills, not about work, not about experience, not about, not about contacts, not about age, not about degree.
-Well it is, but much less then what you really agree upon.
+Well it is, but much less than what you really agree upon.

 When we agree on 4 € per hour, it will be 4 €.
 When we arrange 40 € per hour, it will be 40 €.